-65 Council Decision 2002/192/EC of 28 February 2002 concerning Ireland's request to take part in some of the provisions of the Schengen acquis (OJ L 64, 7.3.2002, p.
+&lt;sup>66 Council Decision 2002/192/EC of 28 February 2002 concerning Ireland's request to take part in some of the provisions of the Schengen acquis (OJ L 64, 7.3.2002, p.
 20).

-66 OJ L 176, 10.7.1999, p.
+&lt;sup>67 OJ L 176, 10.7.1999, p.
 36

-- development of the Schengen acquis68 which fall within the area referred to in Article 1, points A, B and G of Decision 1999/437/EC read in conjunction with Article 3 of Council Decision 2008/146/EC69. - (73) As regards Liechtenstein, this Regulation constitutes a development of the provisions of the Schengen acquis within the meaning of the Protocol between the European Union, the European Community, the Swiss Confederation and the Principality of Liechtenstein on the accession of the Principality of Liechtenstein to the Agreement between the European Union, the European Community and the Swiss Confederation on the Swiss Confederation's association with the implementation, application and development of the Schengen acquis70 which fall within the area referred to in Article 1, points A, B and G of Decision 1999/437/EC read in conjunction with Article 3 of Council Decision 2011/350/EU71. - (74) As regards Cyprus, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 3(2) of the 2003 Act of Accession. - (75) As regards Bulgaria and Romania, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 4(2) of the 2005 Act of Accession read in conjunction with Council Decision 2010/365/EU72 and Council Decision (EU) 2017/190873. - (76) As regards Croatia, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 4(2) of the 2011 Act of Accession read in conjunction with Council Decision (EU) 2017/73374. - (77) This Regulation respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union and shall be applied in accordance with those rights and principles. - (78) In order to have this Regulation fit into the existing legal framework, the Regulation (EU) 2016/399, Regulation (EU) 2017/2226, Council Decision 2008/633/JHA, Regulation (EC) 767/2008 and Council Decision 2004/512/EC should be amended accordingly,
+- (72) As regards Switzerland, this Regulation constitutes a development of the provisions of the Schengen acquis within the meaning of the Agreement between the European Union, the European Community and the Swiss Confederation concerning the association of the Swiss Confederation with the implementation, application and development of the Schengen acquis which fall within the area referred to in Article 1, points A, B and G of Decision 1999/437/EC read in conjunction with Article 3 of Council Decision 2008/146/EC. - (73) As regards Liechtenstein, this Regulation constitutes a development of the provisions of the Schengen acquis within the meaning of the Protocol between the European Union, the European Community, the Swiss Confederation and the Principality of Liechtenstein on the accession of the Principality of Liechtenstein to the Agreement between the European Union, the European Community and the Swiss Confederation on the Swiss Confederation's association with the implementation, application and development of the Schengen acquis which fall within the area referred to in Article 1, points A, B and G of Decision 1999/437/EC read in conjunction with Article 3 of Council Decision 2011/350/EU. - (74) As regards Cyprus, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 3(2) of the 2003 Act of Accession. - (75) As regards Bulgaria and Romania, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 4(2) of the 2005 Act of Accession read in conjunction with Council Decision 2010/365/EU and Council Decision (EU) 2017/1908. - (76) As regards Croatia, the provisions related to the SIS and the VIS constitute provisions building upon, or otherwise related to, the Schengen acquis within the meaning of Article 4(2) of the 2011 Act of Accession read in conjunction with Council Decision (EU) 2017/733. - (77) This Regulation respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union and shall be applied in accordance with those rights and principles. - (78) In order to have this Regulation fit into the existing legal framework, the Regulation (EU) 2016/399, Regulation (EU) 2017/2226, Council Decision 2008/633/JHA, Regulation (EC) 767/2008 and Council Decision 2004/512/EC should be amended accordingly,